coopsdev/pdfium-debian/README.md

 ## Current status

-Only Linux build is supported.
-In plans add Windows, Android, MacOS
+Only Linux builds is supported.
+In the plans to add Windows, Android, MacOS